-Applicants who plan to enter a specialized degree or diploma program must meet the following admission requirements:
+Applicants who plan to enter a degree or diploma program must meet the following admission requirements:

-- 1. Applicants who hold a state recognized standard High School Diploma, General Education Development (GED) or Certificate of High School Equivalency (GED Certificate), another state-authorized examination certificate, or an equivalent diploma issued by an acceptable non-public high school are eligible for admission.
+1. Applicants who hold a state recognized standard High School Diploma, General Education Development (GED) or Certificate of High School Equivalency (GED Certificate), another state-authorized examination certificate, or an equivalent diploma issued by an acceptable non-public high school are eligible for admission.
 Home school study credentials are accepted for enrollment so long as the home school program of study is equivalent to a high school diploma and is recognized in the student's home state where the education was provided.
-All home school study credentials will be evaluated by the Corporate Office prior to final acceptance to the Institution.
-High school seniors are eligible to complete enrollment paperwork, but cannot start class until after graduation from high school.
-Applicants who hold a certificate of attendance or any other award issued in lieu of a diploma are ineligible for admission. - 2.
-All students are required to sign an attestation at enrollment stating they have earned one of the above-described credentials in addition to a transcript request form so that the Institution may request a copy of the proof of graduation if needed. - 3.
-Military students must provide evidence of high school graduation or equivalent to the Institution.
-Acceptable evidence includes a certified copy of an original high school diploma, a copy of a high school transcript indicating the date of high school graduation, a GED certificate or official notification that a GED has been earned, a state-authorized examination certificate or official notification from the state a certificate has been earned.
+All home school study credentials will be evaluated by the Corporate Office prior to final acceptance to the College.
+High school seniors are eligible to complete enrollment paperwork, but cannot start class until submitting acceptable proof of high school graduation.
+Applicants who hold a certificate of attendance or any other award issued in lieu of a diploma are ineligible for admission.